tolicodes/index/howto/setup-computer.md

 	- Slack
 	- Tower
 	- VSCode
-- Create `~/Sites` directory and drag it into favorites in finder
 - Symlink config files from Google Drive (download it directly if it's not synced and you want to start working).
 Internally it links `.ssh`
 	- `ln -s ~/Google\ Drive/ALL\ -\ Toli/Config\ Files/.zshrc && source ~/.zshrc`
 - AWS Setup (originally [here](https://hoverinc.atlassian.net/wiki/spaces/EN/pages/886440263/AWS+Multi-Account+access)